 What are substitute checks?

-A substitute check is a paper copy of the front and back of your original check.
+A substitute check is the legal equivalent of the original check and includes all the information contained on the front and back of your original check.
 This copy is made by the bank that receives your payment.

 What happens to my original check?